Aphasic Archaeology in the Temporal Landscape

 Curated by Gavin Kroeber

-The work was conceived and constructed during the weeks just after a brain surgery (January 28th, 2019), affecting functions in the temporal lobe and producing acoustic-mnestic aphasia.
+The work on the table was conceived and constructed during the weeks just after a brain surgery (January 28th, 2019), affecting functions in the temporal lobe and producing acoustic-mnestic aphasia.

 Before being struck by aphasia the artist was interrogating archaeological methods and conducting research about landscape toxicity and remediation.
 Thus, through broken language, the artist attempted to understand: